-Pipe-joint compound is not necessary when water-thread sealant tape is pre-applied to hose assemblies or when flared-end connections are used.
+Pipe-joint compound is not necessary when thread-sealant tape is pre-applied to hose assemblies or when flared end connections are used.
 If pipe-joint compound is preferred, use compound only in small amounts on the pipe threads of the fitting adapters.
 Prevent sealant from reaching the flared surfaces of the joint.

-NOTE: When antifreeze is used in the loop, ensure that it is compatible with water-thread sealant tape or the pipe-joint compound that is used.
+NOTE: When antifreeze is used in the loop, ensure that it is compatible with thread-sealant tape or pipe-joint compound in use.

-Maximum allowable torque for brass fittings is 30 ft-lbs (41 N-m).
+The maximum allowable torque for brass fittings is 30 ft-lbs (41 N-m).
 If a torque wrench is not available, tighten finger-tight plus one-quarter turn.
 Tighten steel fittings as necessary.